 Normal use of SARPECO 9-PLUS by industrial professionals has a sufficiently large safety margin for application by fully automated dipping and fully automated spraying when using proper PPE (chemical resistant gloves, impermeable coverall).
 The use of the same PPE is recommended for the potentially secondary exposure (cleaning/ maintenance of the system).
 For automated dipping and automated spraying, there is a concern for combined exposure to several active substances within a biocidal product.

-Normal use of SARPECO 9-PLUS by industrial professionals has a sufficiently large safety margin for application by industrial brushing when using proper PPE (chemical resistant gloves).
+Normal use of SARPECO 9-PLUS by industrial professionals has a sufficiently large safety margin for application by fully automated industrial brushing when using proper PPE (chemical resistant gloves).

 Normal use of SARPECO 9-PLUS has a sufficiently large safety margin for the secondary exposed general public.